taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 Before you continue to read, you should experiment with the project.
 What you see in the project is plain JavaScript ES6 with a Redux store.
 You can come up with more actions and deal with them in your reducer.
 The application should make you aware that Redux is only a state container.
 The state can be altered by using actions.
 The reducer takes care of the action.
 It uses the action and the old state to create a new state in the Redux store.

 Later you will learn about how to to connect the Redux store to your React view layer.
-But before doing so, let's dive a bit deeper into actions and reducers.
+But before doing so, let's dive into actions and reducers a bit deeper.